frederiklind/.dotfiles/README.md

 ### Graphics card driver

-For devices with NVIDIA cards, it might be best to select the Nouveau open source driver, as selecting the porpietary driver might cause instability in hyprland (at least in my experience).
+For devices with NVIDIA cards, it might be best to select the Nouveau open source driver, as selecting the proprietary driver might cause instability in hyprland.

 ### Hyprland installation